Beacon Heights: a Quick and Easy Blue Ridge Parkway Hike (MP 305)

 Two Junctions Before the Top

-From the parking lot, you will cross a small road and start to ascend into the mountains.
+You will cross a small road from the parking lot and ascend into the mountains.
 At the trail’s first fork, continue right to reach the top of Beacon Heights.

-The trail to the left marks the starting point of the 13-mile Tanawha Trail to Price Park that passes underneath Linn Cove Viaduct and through the Rough Ridge Trail.
+The trail to the left marks the starting point of the 13-mile Tanawha Trail to Price Park, which passes underneath Linn Cove Viaduct and through the Rough Ridge Trail.

 The next junction you encounter will be the Mountains-to-Sea Trail.
 Turn left here to continue up to Beacon Heights.